julien-lafont/protoless/docs/src/main/tut/index.md

 )
 ```

-Then type `sbt console` to start a REPL and then paste the following:
+Type `sbt console` to start a REPL and then paste the following the following code:

 ```tut
 import io.protoless._, io.protoless.syntax._, io.protoless.generic.auto._